WesselSmit/education-portal/DESIGN_RATIONALE.md

 ### Push notifications

-When an urgent announcement is delivered from the server we want to show users this in app and outside of the app.
+When an urgent announcement is delivered from the server we want to show users both in/outside the app.
 Using SW we can send push notifications to the user even when the browser is closed.

-Notifying users in app is done through interface pop-ups.
+Notifying users in the app is done through interface pop-ups.
 The server sends a custom event using socket.io to the client, the client listens for the event and handles it by updating the interface.
-In the same event handler we can call out `displayNotification` function.
+In the same event handler we can call the `displayNotification` function.

-This function first checks if the user has given permission for push notifications.
-This is important to check because users can change their settings whenever your website is not open (meaning your application doesn't immediately register the change).
-If the user has blocked you app you can't send notifications, if the user has never anwsered the permission prompt it will automatically pop-up.
+This function checks if the user has given permission for push notifications.
+This is important to check because users can change their settings whenever your website is not opened/active (meaning your application doesn't immediately register the change).
+If the user has blocked your app you can't send notifications, if the user has never anwsered the permission prompt it will automatically show.

-If allowed we create a notification; doing this you can customize a few options;
+With permission we create a notification; doing this you can customize a few options;
 * the server sends a title and payload, we use these as the title and message for the notification
 * we can give a custom vibrate pattern
 * we can set custom icons to show in the notification